 Spirituality and Practice

 Spirituality and practice do not always have to go together.
-You can be a highly spiritual person, but not practice your beliefs.
-However, The more that you practice the views that you old, no matter what they are, the more you will feel a connection to them.
+You can be a highly spiritual person but not practice your beliefs.
+However, The more you practice the views that you old, no matter what they are, the more you will feel a connection to them.
 The basis of spirituality and practice is; the more you put in, the more you get out.
 Furthermore, when you become active with a spiritual path, it becomes a hobby.

 Well, you have already taken the first step.
 The intention of spirituality is everything.

 Setting the intent to become more spiritual is the first step.
 That doesn’t mean that you have to become a full Wiccan, or go out and buy hundreds of crystals, or anything else.
 It means that you are saying that you want to learn about it and find a path that suits you.
 You don’t even need to tell anyone else about your new intrigue.
 However, I have found that having someone to work with always makes the journey much more enjoyable and enlightening.

 If you would rather do something more than simply setting an intention, you can do various things to create a more physical intention.
 For example, you could buy some incense sticks and light one as a mark of the journey’s beginning.
 The link I have provided is a cheap but beautiful selection of six smells.